aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 ### Handling the number prompt outcome

-When SetText is done yielding, the prompt will be handled immediately after:
+When SetText is done yielding, the prompt will be handled immediately after in [life cycle > Prompt handling](../../life%20cycle.md#prompt-handling).

-* The input string will be overwritten completely with the text obtained from the corresponding `promptpointers` associated with the option prepended with |[blank](Blank.md)\| and then [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) will be called on using the linebreak value if it isn't null.
-* Setup the `promptbox` to have a shrink animation.
-* Destroys the `promptbox` in 0.5 seconds.
-* Reset `promptpick` to -1.
-* Reset the character position of the char loop to restart at the beginning of the input string.
-This essentially restarts the whole char loop with the new input string within the same call then this command.
-* Yield for a frame to let the animation plays.

 After, processing continues as normal with a fresh input string once [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) is completed for this iteration of the char loop.